 Along similar lines, there was a lot of anger and resentment a few years back over the replacement of some iconic characters in Marvel comics with characters that were either women and/or non-white.
 Ms. Marvel became Captain Marvel, the Falcon became Captain America, and Bruce Banner died and a new Asian character became the Hulk (just to name a few).

-And again, a lot of racist, misogynist fans did not like this.
+And once again, a lot of racist, misogynist fans did not like this.
 These people are pond scum, of course.

 But again still, this did not make the creative direction that Marvel chose immune to legitimate criticism.